Buda Division of Assets Lawyer

 Getting Familiar With Texas Division of Assets Laws

 Texas is a community property state.
-Most property acquired during the marriage is presumed to be owned equally by each spouse.
-Texas Family Code § 3.002.
+Most property acquired during the marriage is presumed to be owned equally by each spouse under Texas Family Code § 3.002.
 Community property may not necessarily be divided equally between spouses, though.
 Courts are charged with dividing the marital estate in a way that is just and right after considering the circumstances of the spouses and the marriage.

 To make this distinction, courts must first classify property as either community property or separate property.
 Separate property includes anything owned before marriage, inheritance gifts given specifically to one spouse, and some recovery for personal injuries.
 Assets become complicated when they are commingled or when one spouse disagrees with the classification of certain property.